Volunteer and Training FAQs

 What experience is required?

 No experience or tools necessary!
-Each team is led by an experienced volunteer Team Leader, and each installation is managed by GRID consturction staff.
+All participants must attend an orientation before they can install.
+Each install is led by GRID consturction staff.
 Moderate lifting (20 lbs.) may be involved.
 As GRID Alternatives policy, all modules and inverters must be carried by at least 2 people at all times.
-If you are uncomfortable with heights or ladders, ground work is available.
+If you are uncomfortable with heights or ladders, ground work may be available.

-You must be 18 or over to volunteer.
+You must be 18 or older to volunteer or train with GRID.
 In some cases, we can accommodate 16-17 year-olds with written parental consent.
 Please contact your local GRID Alternatives office for more information.

-All volunteers are required to attend a volunteer orientation session which covers basic solar electric concepts and a review of the installation process with a focus on safety.
-The orientation is not intended to be a technical training on system design.
+All volunteers and trainees are required to attend an orientation session, which includes background about GRID's programming and safety basics.
+The orientation is not intended to be a technical training on solar electrification.
 Once you have attended an orientation, you may sign up for as many installations as you like.
-You must receive confirmation for all installation dates.
 Translation can be made available upon request.

 Where do I report safety issues?